Body odour and sexual attraction: Body odour and menstrual cycle changes

 Due to their high hormone content, oral contraceptives have the potential to alter women's partner preference for a range of male traits, which could have important consequences on sexual relationships, as it alters women's attraction to their partner and, potentially, to other men.
 If a woman's use of oral contraceptives is congruent, meaning she was using oral contraceptives when she met her partner, her current preference will more closely match the preference that shaped her partner choice in the first place, and the desire is higher than that of a woman whose use of oral contraceptives is incongruent.
 The resulting factor is that women's partner preferences are influenced by oral contraceptives use, meaning that attraction towards an existing partner changes over time if a woman initiates or discontinues oral contraceptive use.

 Studies have shown that men are more attracted to women when they are more fertile and/or on their menstrual cycle.
 Women gave samples of when they were fertile and less fertile.
-The men in the study would smell and choose which sample between the two they were more attracted to.
-Women give off a more favorable smell the more fertile they are; in other words, men notice this and choose the more fertile sample rather than the less fertile sample.
+The men in the study would smell and choose which of the two samples they were more attracted to.
+Women give off a more favourable smell the more fertile they are; in other words, men notice this and choose the more fertile sample rather than the less fertile sample.

 Body odour as a cue for ovulation

-It has been hypothesized that changes in body odour during the menstrual cycle may provide cues to males about the fertility of females.
+It has been hypothesised that changes in body odour during the menstrual cycle may provide cues to males about the fertility of females.
 However, evidence for the ability of males to detect these signals is poor.
-One study found that the odour of shirts worn by females in follicular phase were considered more pleasant by males than the odour of the same females during luteal phase.
-Meanwhile a similar study of slightly larger sample size failed to find a significant difference between males' ratings of ovulating and non-ovulating females' odours.
+One study found that the odour of shirts worn by females in the follicular phase was considered more pleasant by males than the odour of the same females during luteal phase.
+Meanwhile, a similar study of a slightly larger sample size failed to find a significant difference between males' ratings of ovulating and non-ovulating females' odours.
 Another study found a significant difference in males' salivary testosterone levels after smelling the shirts of ovulating versus non-ovulating females.